ZGlassman0621/Lyrics-Magic1/README.md

 Find All Lyrics!
 I admit, Innagadadavida, still confuses the hell out of me.
 This project allows you to look up lyrics through an API and, as post-mvp, listen to a imbedded link of the song on Spotify.

+Before I begin, I would like to thank Dan, Nikita, Kelly, Colin, Zain, Gerand and Mike for all the help they gave me.
+I know they'll probably never see this readme, but their help is certainly worth this shout-out.

 ## API and Data Sample

 API Key: OEOsB3dM7mbVzGgWY78cl3uRUBm3gCj3em3NLARPKhkW3Lm5ydxgODkSaGDpHx7Q